 Given that the sequential bargaining game represents an extensive form game, the concept of Nash Equilibrium allows for non-credible threats.
-In such settings a more refined concept of Subgame Perfect Equilibrium is desired \cite{osborne2004introduction}.
-We first define a sub-game and then, the notion of a Sub-game Perfect Equilibrium. \\[0.4em] {\em \textbf{Sub-game:} After any non-terminal history, the part of the game that remains to be played (in our context, the allocations not yet proposed) constitute the sub-game. } \\[0.4em] {\em \textbf{Subgame Perfect Equilibrium (SPE):} A strategy profile $s^{*}$ is the SPE of a perfect-information extensive form game if for every agent $i$ and every history $h$ (after which $i$ has to take an action), the agent $i$ cannot reduce its cost by choosing a different action, say $a_i$, not in $s^{*}$ while other agents stick to their respective actions.
+In such settings a more refined concept of Sub-game Perfect Equilibrium is desired \cite{osborne2004introduction}.
+We first define a sub-game and then, the notion of a Sub-game Perfect Equilibrium. \\[0.4em] {\em \textbf{Sub-game:} After any non-terminal history, the part of the game that remains to be played (in our context, the allocations not yet proposed) constitutes the sub-game. } \\[0.4em] {\em \textbf{Sub-game Perfect Equilibrium (SPE):} A strategy profile $s^{*}$ is the SPE of a perfect-information extensive form game if for every agent $i$ and every history $h$ (after which $i$ has to take an action), the agent $i$ cannot reduce its cost by choosing a different action, say $a_i$, not in $s^{*}$ while other agents stick to their respective actions.
 If $o_h(s^{*})$ denotes the outcome of history $h$ when players take actions dictated by $s^{*}$, then $C_i(o_h(s^{*})) \leq C_i(o_h(a_i, s^{*}_{-i})$. }